vincevince1006/personal-site/my_collections/_projects/sba-portal.md

         Constraints were evident in our resource allocation - engineers would be doing front-end development while building new APIs and search appliances for the refreshed main website (sbir.gov), so they were a big part of the conversations to inform our design choices and timeline.
       findings:
-        - Policy and agency language standards would be a big factor in our design decisions.
+        - Policy, agency-wide branding guidance, and federal plain language standards would be a big factor in our design decisions.
         - The journey maps revealed solicitation development, and getting data ready for reporting, was a lengthy process.
+We would need to partner with the client to refine the requirements and cut through ambiguity.
-        - We had to be mindful of how much our design requests deviated from what USWDS could do out-of-the-box due to engineering constraints.
+        - We had to be mindful of how much our design requests deviated from what USWDS could do out-of-the-box due to engineering resource constraints.
       image1: "/assets/images/case-study/sba-portal/admin-diagram.png"
       image2: "/assets/images/case-study/sba-portal/award-timeline-diagram.png"
     - phase: Design
       description: |
-        I spearheaded moving the project into Figma from another piece of software, and have been able to evangelize the concept of a design system to the product team.
-For future enhancements, we want to directly integrate our Figma components with our front-end build process and other AI enhancements for quicker prototyping.
-The researcher has also left the team, so I've taken over requirements gathering alongside our business analyst for future enhancements and design choices.
+        I spearheaded moving the project into Figma from a different design software, and have been able to evangelize the concept of a design system to the product team.
+For future enhancements, I suggested directly integrating the Figma components with a front-end build process and other AI enhancements for quicker prototyping.
+The researcher also left the team, so for about a year I took over requirements gathering alongside our business analyst for future enhancements and design choices.
       findings:
         - USWDS guided our initial decisions on the overall design, with customizations specific for SBA.
         - We needed to include engineers early on in the prototypes and before going to the client for less ambiguity on development capabilities and product timeline.